 The Home Office instituted a numbering scheme whereby the last three digits are fixed for each Brigade.
 The POCSAG code allows the first four digits to range from 0000 to 1999, a total of 2000 codes per Brigade.

 Each Brigade can decide how to deploy the 2,000 codes, by observation it generally appears the first two digits 'TT' define the team and type of callout and the next two digits 'SS' for the station number followed by the county code 'CCC'. creating the seven digit format TTSSCCC.
 Example: 0113225 = Team B at Station 13 (Rothwell) Northamptonshire.
 All team members have similar pagers that respond to the same RIC.
 Originally the alerters were tone only, generating one tone for call-out and a second tone for routine testing of the callout communications systems.
 Some Brigades have introduced text pagers and others have more complex arrangements in place.

 The allocation of the last three digits of the RIC have been discovered by observation.
 The sequence is based on county names in alphabetical order, with each county being separated by eight.
-Those counties that have not been observed are a prediction based on the county sequence, but could be different - treat with caution.
-Since the introduction of digital alerters many Brigades have combined and may use just one or both the codes.
+Those counties that have not been observed are a prediction based on the county sequence.
+The list is sufficiently well developed to believe it is fully accurate in England, Wales and NI.

 The County Codes

 Tyne & Wear

 Gwent (Note A)

 Powys (Note A)